brianguenter/Julia-Programming-Workflow/Workflow.md

 ## Beginner problems with Julia

-Beginning Julia programmers have difficulty with a small set of problems that are more or less unique to Julia.
-The biggest, most annoying, and perhaps unexpected problem is startup time of your project in the REPL, the interactive window which parses your text input and executes it as Julia code.
+The biggest, most annoying, and perhaps unexpected problem beginners encounter is long startup time of your project in the REPL, the interactive window which parses your text input and executes it as Julia code.

 If your project use several large packages, especially those related to plotting, it can take a minute or more to load these packages every time you start a new REPL session.
-For example, a package I worked on, OpticSim.jl, takes 98 seconds to load on my computer.
+For example, a package I worked on, OpticSim.jl, takes 98 seconds to load on my computer (OpticSim uses *many* packages).
 After using the environment settings described later in this document OpticSim load time was reduced to 866ms, a 113x speedup.

 The fundamental cause of this delay is that Julia is a compiled language, with compilation delayed until what would normally be considered run time in most compiled languages.
 The current Julia compilation system does not cache all the information generated during compilation.
 Consequently, code may be unnecessarily recompiled every time you start a new REPL session, even when the source code hasn't changed.